seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Follows the choking.
 And this neglection of degree it is
 That by a pace goes backward, with a purpose
 It hath to climb.
-The general’s disdain’d
+The general's disdain'd
 By him one step below, he by the next,
 That next by him beneath; so every step,
 Exampled by the first pace that is sick
 Of his superior, grows to an envious fever
 Of pale and bloodless emulation:
-And ’tis this fever that keeps Troy on foot,
+And 'tis this fever that keeps Troy on foot,
 Not her own sinews.
 To end a tale of length,
 Troy in our weakness stands, not in her strength.

 **NESTOR**
-Most wisely hath Ulysses here discover’d
+Most wisely hath Ulysses here discover'd
 The fever whereof all our power is sick.

 **AGAMEMNON**